Adolph Heinrich Fiegenbaum

 Source: Bureau of Land Management (BLM), General Land Office (GLO) Records Automation web site.
 Accessed April 2003.
 Land patent for Adolphus Fiegenbaum.
 Accession number MO0700_.287; document number 9077.

-The Adolph Heinrich Fiegenbaum family arrived in New Orlean, Louisiana from Germany in June 1834.
+Adolph Heinrich Fiegenbaum, Christine Elisabeth (Peterjohann) Fiegenbaum and their first five children arrived in New Orlean, Louisiana from Germany in June 1834 and travelled up the Mississippi River to Missouri.
 One of the children reported much later in life that the family arrived in St. Louis, Missouri about July 3 or 4.

-It seems likely that the family continued moving west, settling in St. Charles County, Missouri.
-The evangelical German church at Femme Osage has recorded the baptism of Adolph and Christine's fifth and last child, born in January 1837 and baptized in February of that year.
-In April 1838, Adolph delared in the the St. Charles County Circuit Court his intention to become an American citizen.
+It seems likely that the family moved west from St. Louis, but whether they first lived in western St. Charles County or in neighboring Warren County is not clear.
+The German evangelical church at Femme Osage (St. Charles County) has recorded the baptism of Adolph and Christine's sixth and last child, born in January 1837 and baptized in February of that year.
+In April 1838, Adolph declared in the the St. Charles County Circuit Court his intention to become an American citizen.

-By 1841, Adolph's elder brother, Johann Heinrich Fiegenbaum, and his extended family, numbering at least 13 people, had also immigrated to Missouri, settling in the area of Hopewell and Holstein, in neighboring Warren County.
-It appears that Adolph soon moved the few miles further west to be near the rest of the family.
-In 1844, he received another federal land patent for 81.47 acres in the same area Warren County.
+By 1841, Adolph's elder brother, Johann Heinrich Fiegenbaum, and his extended family, numbering at least 13 people, had also immigrated to Missouri.
+It appears they settling in the area of Hopewell and Holstein, in neighboring Warren County.

-By the time of the 1850 U.S. federal census, Adolph, Christine and some of his children, were living in Wapello Township, Louisa County, Iowa.
-She died in 1871 in Delaware County, Iowa, and he died in 1877 in Hancock County, Iowa.
+By the time of the 1850 U.S. federal census, Adolph, Christine, and their two youngest sons were living in Wapello Township, Louisa County, Iowa.

 Brief Genealogy